garden-rs/garden/README.md

 variables defined at the global scope.
 Variables defined in garden scope override/replace variables defined in a tree scope.

+## Built-in variables

+Garden automatically defines a few variables that can be used to construct paths in variables, commands, and any field that accepts garden expressions.

+    GARDEN_ROOT         -   effective garden root
+    TREE_PATH           -   path to the current tree

 ## Environment Variables

 The "environment" block defines variables that are stored in the environment.